 The trail is very easy to follow, there is only one critical point, where the trail bends right.
 Going straight on would bring you to the Col d’Ecandies.

 A few tents were pitched on a small fat area here, the hikers still asleep inside.
-This really wase a good wild camping spot, but, at just about 1 hour distance from the Relais, I would personally prefer the campsite.
+This really wase a good wild camping spot, but, at just about 1 hour distance from the Relais, I would personally prefer the official campsite.

 The last patch of shade for the next hour